brefphp/symfony-bridge/README.md

 The service will be retrieved from the Symfony Kernel returned by `public/index.php`.

+> Note: the service must be configured as `public: true` in the Symfony configuration.

 ### Custom bootstrap file

 If you do not have a `public/index.php` file, you can create a file that returns the kernel (or any PSR-11 container):